 Mood changes and anxiety.

-As the menopause is a natural part of the aging process among most women, there are no medical or surgical treatments.
-Instead there are treatments that help relieve pain, symptoms and help to prevent chronic conditions that may occur.
+As the menopause is a natural part of the ageing process among most people born as female, treatments are focused on managing signs and symptoms.
+There are a range of treatments to help relieve pain, symptoms and help to prevent chronic conditions that may occur.

 For advice and support, take a look at some of our articles on how to look after your mental wellbeing during the menopause, the symptoms and what to expect.